-Since it was established in 1986, the American Chestnut Land Trust has preserved over 3,000 acres in Calvert County, Maryland.
-ACLT owns 958 acres, manage 1,910 acres owned by the State of Maryland, and holds conservation easements on 374 privately-owned acres.
+Since it was established in 1986, the American Chestnut Land Trust has preserved over 3,500 acres in Calvert County, Maryland.
+ACLT owns nearly 1,400 acres, manages 1,800 acres owned by the State of Maryland, and holds conservation easements on 374 privately-owned acres.
 These properties are also known as the Parkers Creek Preserve.
 For an overview of the landscape, watch the aerial video of Parkers Creek.

 The crown jewel of our land trust is Parkers Creek—the Calvert Cliffs and sandy shoreline in the vicinity of the mouth of Parkers Creek look much the same today as they did 400 years ago when Captain John Smith explored the Chesapeake Bay.
 A visitor today can still paddle a canoe over a mile and a half through unspoiled salt marshes and wooded freshwater wetlands and see little sign of human activity.

-- Explore ACLT's 22 miles of trails.
-COMPLETE TRAIL MAP
+- Explore ACLT’s 22 miles of trails.
+View the Complete Trail Map.
+Complete Trail Map

 - Learn more about the many ways to secure the future of your own beloved property.
 We permanently protect natural areas by land purchase, conservation easements, and land leases.